 Line 15b.
 If the organization checked "Yes" to line 15a, enter the gaming revenue amount received by the organization and the gaming revenue amount retained by the third party.
-If there is more than one third-party operator, report the additional operator(s) on Schedule O (Form 990) or in an attachment to Form 990-EZ.
+If there is more than one third-party operator, report the additional operator(s) in Part IV.

 Line 15c.
 If the organization checked "Yes" to line 15a, enter the name and address of the third party.
-If there is more than one third-party operator, report the additional operator(s) on Schedule O (Form 990) or in an attachment to Form 990-EZ.
+If there is more than one third-party operator, report the additional operator(s) in Part IV.

 Line 16.
 Complete this line for the person who has overall supervision and management of the gaming operation.
 Generally, this person has responsibilities that can include recordkeeping, money counting, hiring and firing of workers, and making the bank deposits for the gaming operation.
 If the gaming manager is a director, officer, or employee of the organization, report only the portion of that person's compensation that is allocable to gaming management.
-If more than one person shares this responsibility, report the additional person(s) on Schedule O (Form 990) or in an attachment to Form 990-EZ.
+If more than one person shares this responsibility, report the additional person(s) in Part IV.